Eaken History, Family Crest & Coats of Arms

 The surname Eaken was first found in Oxfordshire where they held a family seat from very early times.

-Important Dates for the Eaken family
+Early History of the Eaken family

 This web page shows only a small excerpt of our Eaken research.
 Another 152 words (11 lines of text) covering the years 1279, 1300, 1321, 1327, 1066 and 1730 are included under the topic Early Eaken History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Eaken has been recorded under many different variations, including Eakin, Eakins, Ekins, Ekin, Eaking, Heakins and many more.

 Early Notables of the Eaken family (pre 1700)